neoalienson/01man.com/hexo-blog/source/_drafts/Everything_as_Code.md

 - **Process as code (PaC)**: The practice of defining and automating software development or operation processes, such as testing, deployment, or monitoring, using code that can be run by process tools or frameworks.
 - **Quality as code (QaC)**: The practice of defining and measuring software quality attributes, such as performance, reliability, or security, using code that can be integrated into the development and deployment pipelines.
 - **UI as code (UIC)**: The practice of creating and updating user interfaces, such as web pages or mobile apps, using code that can be rendered into different devices or platforms.
 - **AI as code (AIC)**: The practice of creating and updating artificial intelligence models, such as machine learning or deep learning models, using code that can be trained and deployed using AI frameworks or platforms.
+Meanwhile, model can be layered" with inferencing. ollama has Dockerfile like as code that can be used for that purpose beside system prompt.

 ## The main advantages of EaC are: